-- The high number of European and international projects, as well as the involvement of UBB teaching and research staff in international teaching/research/administrative teams (as members or coordinators)

-- Top ranking nationally in terms of attracting Erasmus funds

-- Top ranking nationally in terms of total number of Erasmus recipients

-- Erasmus international cooperation with more than 700 universities worldwide

-- Special institutional and community ties with the Republic of Moldova, Germanspeaking countries and Hungary

-- Institutional and cultural partnerships with French, English, Spanish, Portuguese, Italian, Chinese and Japanese speaking countries

-- Partnerships built around global denominational and inter-ecclesiastical networks

-- International exposure for research in relevant fields

-- Developed infrastructure for teaching and research activities
+- The high number of European and international projects, as well as the involvement of UBB teaching and research staff in international teaching/research/administrative teams (as members or coordinators) - Top ranking nationally in terms of attracting Erasmus funds - Top ranking nationally in terms of total number of Erasmus recipients - Erasmus international cooperation with more than 700 universities worldwide - Special institutional and community ties with the Republic of Moldova, German-speaking countries and Hungary - Institutional and cultural partnerships with French, English, Spanish, Portuguese, Italian, Chinese and Japanese speaking countries - Partnerships built around global denominational and inter-ecclesiastical networks - International exposure for research in relevant fields - Developed infrastructure for teaching and research activities

-- The status of an entrepreneurial university committed to providing graduates the skills required for the development of the local and regional economy through transnational and international partnerships international students and employment opportunities
+- The status of an entrepreneurial university committed to providing graduates the skills required for the development of the local and regional economy through transnational and international partnerships - Important ties with multilingual business communities - Research opportunities technology transfer offers both research focus for international students and employment opportunities - Interdisciplinary and multilingual feature - One of the largest multilingual libraries in Romania supporting international students - Low tuition and accommodation fees in student residence halls - A significant number of student associations are affiliated to international networks - Geographically, but also in terms of its relevance, the University is located at the heart of Cluj-Napoca, an appealing city for the young, with a multicultural, dynamic, secure and reliable reputation. - The University operates a network of 11 branch campuses and 3 centres in Transylvania and Banat region, thus accommodating and educating international students in conditions compatible with European standards. - Branches or representative offices in Japan (Kobe University, Nagaoka University of Technology), Algeria (Constantine 3 University) and Senegal (Cheikh Anta Diop University).

-- Important ties with multilingual business communities

-- Research opportunities - technology transfer offers both research focus for

-- Interdisciplinary and multilingual feature

-- One of the largest multilingual libraries in Romania - supporting international students

-- Low tuition and accommodation fees in student residence halls

-- A significant number of student associations are affiliated to international networks

-- Geographically, but also in terms of its relevance, the University is located at the heart of Cluj-Napoca, an appealing city for the young, with a multicultural, dynamic, secure and reliable reputation.

-- The University operates a network of 11 branch campuses and 3 centres in Transylvania and Banat region, thus accommodating and educating international students in conditions compatible with European standards.